 Richard Webb advised me to use Exotic Travel and I dealt with the owner Phunchok Tsering.
 He was extremely helpful, knowledgeable, always quick to respond and a thoroughly nice guy.
 He was also super flexible and patient with our group when we arrived as we changed our plans pretty much daily.
 I cannot recommend him highly enough.

 It would be an expensive trip to do alone so I decided to organise a small group of fellow enthusiasts and very quickly we were seven: most of whom I knew – or felt I knew – quite well already.
-Tomer Ben-Yehuda (Israel), Charles Foley (Tanzania), Kate Goldberg (UK), Morten Joergensen (Denmark) and Jason and James Woolgar (UK).
+Tomer Ben-Yehuda (Israel), Charles Foley (Tanzania), Kate Goldberg (UK), Morten Joergensen (Denmark) and two others.
 This well-travelled bunch had an impressive mammal and country list between them and a huge deal of experience looking for wildlife.

 Before a day to day account of the trip I think it is useful to provide some general information about the park, the day to day life in camp, and how to look for Snow Leopards and the mammals in different areas.